MarH19/small-code-with-large-binaries/readme.md

+### INFO
+This is the repository of my project from the Automated Software Testing course offered at ETH Zurich.
+The main branch contains all source code and in the artifacts branch all written submissions can be found.

 ### Running the code
 **Before starting any run** ensure that you only enable the test functions you want to run.
 If you decide to use all of them you will have to wait multiple hours. **Results are only saved at the end of each test!**